Games & Giggles Galore: Let the Games Begin!

 Guess who is the mastermind?
 Get on target with games in archery, seek and find the wonders of Nature, cooperate like a barrel of monkeys to conquer the chutes and ladders of our challenge course.
 Strategize and escape to a land of sweets for hand-cranked frozen treats, or share the rhythm of singing & action games.
 Build empires and towers, but don’t be sorry and topple them!
 Test your memory and mine your skills to perfection when favorite games emerge from boards and video screens as life-sized fun.
 Get our clue?
 Make sure to connect for Ashgrove Adventure’s Games & Giggles Galore for the time of your life.

-The Camp Aide volunteer application deadline has been extended to March 12th, 2020 and we will be accepting late applications.
+The Camp Aide volunteer application deadline is February 16th, 2021 and we will be accepting late applications.

 Camp Aide Director: Jackie Wooldridge (Chip)